gerti98/secureCom/README.md

 Project carried out as part of the Foundations Of Cybersecurity Exam for the M.Sc. in Computer Engineering at the University of Pisa.

-**SecureCom** is a distributed, end to end encrypted, CLI application that implements a chat between users with security as non-functional requirement.
+**SecureCom** is a distributed, end to end encrypted, CLI application that implements a chat between users with **security** on top of its non-functional requirement.

 Developed with **C/C++** and **OpenSSL**.